Ardakilic/Telegram-bot-php/README.md

   * [Guzzle](http://guzzlephp.org/)

 ###TODO
+ * SQL support (already working on this).
+Messages etc. will be fetced from database.
+ * Better search algorithm for provided parameters
  * Sending sticker feature
- * More complex tasks (like fetching data from 3rd party services etc.)
+ * More complex tasks (like fetching data from 3rd party services such as Trakt etc.)